 If you recently opened Google Maps and noticed your Timeline was deleted or partially missing, you’re not alone.
 In this post, we’ll break down what

-If you use the internet for work, you might be able to claim a deduction on your tax return.
-But how much of your internet
+Last Updated: April 7, 2025 If you use the internet for work, you might be able to claim a deduction on your tax return.
+But

-If you regularly pay tolls for work-related travel, you may be wondering: Are tolls tax deductible?
-The short answer is yes, but only under specific
+Last Updated: March 3, 2025 If you regularly pay tolls for work-related travel, you may be wondering: Are tolls tax-deductible?
+The short answer is yes,

 © 2025 MileageWise – originally established in 2001